ossf/community/README.md

 **If you represent a project, `data/working-groups/<your-wg>.yml` is your file.**

-- **Add or fix a project** → edit its entry in `data/working-groups/<your-wg>.yml`.
-  That's the whole task: the `/projects/<id>/` page and the sidebar entry follow.
+- **Add or fix a project or publication** → edit its entry in `data/working-groups/<your-wg>.yml`.
+That's the whole task: the page and the sidebar entry follow.
-- **Categorise an uncategorized project** → move its entry out of `data/working-groups/uncategorized.yml` into its working group's file.
+- **Categorise an uncategorized record** → move its entry out of `data/working-groups/uncategorized.yml` into its working group's file.
 The membership is the file; there is nothing else to update.
-- **Claim or correct a SLSA threat mitigation** → add or edit `{id, status, note}` in your project's own `threats:` list.
-Set `status: confirmed` when the project asserts the coverage; entries marked `needs-review` are curator inferences waiting for a rep to confirm or drop them. **Never** edit `data/definitions/slsa_threats.yml` — it is a verbatim mirror of the SLSA spec, and the threat pages build their mitigation lists by reading your record.
+- **Confirm a relationship** → entries marked `status: needs-review` are curator inferences waiting for a rep to confirm or drop.
+Correct it, set `status: confirmed`, and delete the note.
-- **Fix how your project is placed in the architecture matrix** → edit its `sdlc_stages`, `supply_chain_actors`, and `cell_synopses`.
-- **Add a persona or problem** → append to `data/definitions/personas.yml` or `problems.yml` and reference it from at least one project.
+- **Add a persona or problem** → append to `data/definitions/personas.yml` or `problems.yml` and reference it from at least one record.

-Do not create files under `personas/`, `problems/`, `projects/`, or `artifacts/`.
+Do not create files under `personas/`, `problems/`, `projects/`, or `publications/`.
 They are generated, and a hand-written page would be a second place to state a fact the data already carries.

 `make test` runs the build and link-checks the output.
-The build itself fails on a duplicate id or a reference to a persona/problem that doesn't exist, so most mistakes surface immediately.
+The build itself fails on a duplicate id or an unresolvable reference, so most mistakes surface immediately.
 Run it before opening a pull request against [`ossf/community`](https://github.com/ossf/community).

 ## Accessibility